 5) How many different services do you provide?

 We offer more than the average mixing and mastering studio as we try to offer everything our clients may need.
-We also offer CD duplication and post production services, as well as recording podcasts for fashion companies around the world.
+We also offer post production services, as well as recording podcasts for fashion companies around the world.

 6) How has the workload increased/decreased over the last year?